MethodsAndPractices/vsteam/.docs/Set-VSTeamWorkItemType.md

 ```

 ### -Disabled

-If specified, disables the workitem so that it can not be selected for new items.
+If specified, disables the work item so that it can not be selected for new items.

 ```yaml
 Type: SwitchParameter